spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/01-aws.md

 ## Security Token Service (STS) Method

-To create an AWS cloud account, provide a name and a description for the account and follow the steps below, based on the account type desired:
+To create an AWS cloud account using STS credentials follow the steps below:

-1. In the AWS console, create the four policies listed above.
+1. In the AWS console, create the [four policies listed](/clusters/new-clusters/aws#awscloudaccountpermissions).

-2. Access Credentials
-    - In the AWS console, create a role with all the four policies created in the previous step.
 Assign this role to the root user or the IAM user to be used from Palette.

-    - In Palette, provide the access key and secret key for the user.
+2. Login to Palette console as Tenant Admin.

+3. Go to `Tenant Settings` > `Cloud Accounts` and click `+Add AWS Account`.

+4. In the cloud account creation wizard give the following information:
+   * Account Name
+   * Description
+   * Select STS authentication for validation:

-3. Security Token Service (STS)
+5. Security Token Service (STS)

     In the AWS console, create a new IAM role called using the following options: